buyallmemes/blog-api/posts/20240422-testing-guideline.md

 yet brutal feedback about the design of the system.

 From my experience,
-every project where tests were treated like a chore or an afterthought had a horrible roting codebase.
+every project where tests were treated like a chore or an afterthought had a horrible rotting codebase.
 No exceptions.
 And the best codebases I worked with were always backed up by an amazing testing culture amongst developers.
 There's nothing that hurts codebase more than a phrase: "I'm finished with implementation, and now I'm writing tests."